Lamberd History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
-The lamberd family name comes from the Old German personal name Lambert or Lanbert.
+Lamberd is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
+The Lamberd family name comes from the Old German personal name Lambert or Lanbert.
 These names are both composed of the elements land, which means land or territory and berht, which means bright or famous.

-lamberd Settlers in United States in the 17th Century
+Lamberd Settlers in West Indies in the 17th Century